2025 Murals

 Chute Middle School, 1400 Oakton Street

-Artist and teacher Mario Mena collaborated with 6th–8th graders at Chute Middle School to create this striking outdoor mural, which beautifully complements the school’s Okano Butterfly Garden.
-Students participated in all parts of the mural-making process, using imagery that evokes ideas of home, migration, and transformation to celebrate Chute's unique student population and their stories.
+Artist and teacher Mario Mena collaborated with 6th–8th graders at Chute Middle School to create this striking outdoor mural, which evokes ideas of home, migration, and transformation to celebrate Chute's unique student population and their stories.
+Thank you to Healing Illinois for providing funding for this project, which beautifully compliments the school’s butterfly garden!

 Miguel A. Del Real